 Use White Space Strategically

 Empty space isn't wasted space.
 It's breathing room that helps users process information.
-When elements have room to breathe, the important stuff stands out naturally.
+When elements have room to breathe, the important content stands out naturally.
 Think of white space as a spotlight that draws attention to what matters most.

 The temptation when designing interfaces is to fill every available pixel.
 Resist it.
 A page that feels airy and uncluttered isn't one that lacks content.
 It's one where every element has been deliberately placed and given room to communicate.